MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/data-platform-create-app.md

 ---
 # Quickstart: Generate an app in PowerApps for the Common Data Service for Apps

-In this quickstart, you'll use PowerApps to automatically generate your first app based on a database entity in the [Common Data Service with Apps](../common-data-service/data-platform-intro.md).
-You'll use the **Accounts** entity, and the app will contain three screens: one each for browsing accounts, showing details of an account, and creating or updating an account.
-The app will be designed for use on a mobile device, such as a phone, but you can use other methods to [create apps for use on tablets](data-platform-create-app-scratch.md) and other devices.
+In this quickstart, you'll use PowerApps to automatically generate your first app based on a list of sample accounts in the [Common Data Service with Apps](../common-data-service/data-platform-intro.md).
+In this app, you can browse all accounts, shows details of a single account, and create, update, or delete an account.

 To follow this quickstart, you must create or switch to an [environment](working-with-environments.md) in which a database in the Common Data Service has been created and contains data.